rosieRRRRR/pq-ecosystem/openclaw.md

 ---

-## Appendix B: PQ Ecosystem Structural Invariants
+## Appendix C: PQ Ecosystem Structural Invariants

 This appendix defines the cross-specification structural invariants that must hold for any conformant implementation of the PQ Security Ecosystem.
 These invariants are mechanical guarantees derived from normative clauses in the core specifications.
 They are verification targets, not aspirational properties.